JosemariaEzeani/Practice/core/Git/README.md

 git revert $commit

-Create a new branch
-git checkout -b $branch
+Create a new branch or go to past git checkout -b $branch $thepast

 Switch to another branch/recover file git checkout $branch